kasami/kasamibot/README.md

 ---

-## Remaining for release 1.0 - Cake and grief counseling
+## Plans for release 1.1 - The world might burn
-* New unit for draining RCL 3+ rooms when we do not have boosts for attacking
 * Use Observers for scouting when reacing RCL 8

-## Plans for release 1.1 - The world might burn
 * DestructionManager for intelligent attacks on hostile rooms
 * Improved AI for defending units when under siege
 * Better AI for Bank-teams, being able to defend themselves